melissamcewen/CurlsBotSite/src/content/ingredients/dimethicone.md

 ---
-title: Dimethicone
+title: Dimethicone and Curly/Wavy Hair
 description: One of the most common silicones.
 Does it deserve the bad rap?
 ---
 # Dimethicone

-Dimethicone is one of the most common silicones in haircare products.
+Dimethicone is one of the most common [silicones](/groups/silicones) in haircare products.
 It's an extremely effective conditioner, but it has earned the ire of many because of its tendency to build up.

 ## What is Dimethicone